 Your tone of voice needs to reflect your brand if you want to be successful online, which means you need to align how you speak on social media with other communications.

-In order to be successful online your style and tone of voice needs to reflect your brand.
+In order to be successful online, your style and tone of voice need to reflect your brand.
 Having an online voice that jars with your current image will put customers off and confuse them about who are and what you offer.

-When developing your social media activity, it’s important to ensure that all of your communication is aligned to your existing brand and consistently demonstrates your values.
+When developing your social media activity, it’s important to ensure that all of your communication is aligned with your existing brand and consistently demonstrates your values.

 If you don’t already have a clear set of brand values this is a good place to start as it will give you a basis from which to design everything else.

 I use the grid below when I’m establishing values with a brand and we go through and circle every value we think reflects the brand.

 The next step is to place them in order of importance and draw a line somewhere between five and seven values, any more and the voice becomes too diluted.

 Most brands select values such as honesty, integrity, and trust within their choices.
 Take these out.
 These are not values, they are fundamental to any business and so should be integral to everything you do.
 The values you end up with should clearly reflect your brand and what you stand for that sets you apart.

 Once you have your values, consider how they are demonstrated by your policies, products, processes, and people.
 What do they look like in practice and are you consistently fulfilling them?

 If customer satisfaction is a core value, are you delivering the best to your customers and how can your social media activity support this?
 Will you set a time limit for responding to queries, how openly will you deal with complaints posted on your profiles?